bethanyj28/aoc2023/README.md

 ## day 7
 Not as bad as I expected!
 I saw poker and panicked, but wasn't too bad.
 Wildcards were far simpler than I thought they would be.

+## day 8
+Day 8 was a challenge!
+I had a lot of trouble seeing that it was effectively a LCM problem and even when I did, digging up the recollection of the algorithm (and how to do it for multiple numbers) was a struggle (Sorry, Ms. Baker!
+At least I remembered the quadratic formula!).
+Really glad to have done it though and have an excuse to refresh the basics!